Jump to a specific page - are you interested in:

 There are several computer-based testing centers around the country where you can take the exam.
 In addition, the ICC has unique proctoring software that allows you to schedule and take your exam online.

-You can find the books you need for successful exam preparation from our store, which can be accessed through our website.
+You can find the books you need for successful exam preparation from our store.

 Type 1: General Contractors License - Class A (F11 Exam)